SciCatProject/documentation/Devops/General/Development_Methodology/git_workflow.md

 * `git fetch -p` -  Update branches from remote and remove deleted branches locally
 * `git merge --no-ff <branch>` -  Merge branch into current branch
 * `git branch -d <branch>` -  Remove branch once merged

-## Considerations

-Issues with git flow have been documented \([see here](https://gitlab.psi.ch/help/workflow/gitlab_flow.md), [here](http://endoflineblog.com/gitflow-considered-harmful)\).
-The idea of following the `Google` approach is an option and uses one single branch `master` instead of pulling into develop.
-Used correctly, this could allow for a clearer idea of continuous delivery and removes one extra layer of abstraction.